Expanding the High-z Supernova Frontier: "Wide-Area" JWST Discoveries from the First Two Years of COSMOS-Web: Analysis

-Although not used directly for typing in our sample, the Bayesian Information Criterion (BIC) offers a more useful indicator of the quality of the classification.
-The BIC is a statistical measure used for model selection that helps choose the best-fitting model from a set of candidates.
-The BIC is calculated using the model's maximized log-likelihood, the number of parameters (\(k\)), and the number of data points (\(n\)).
-Its strength is that it balances model fit with model complexity.
-Models with lower BIC values are favored because they provide a better balance of explaining the data well while using fewer parameters.

-Table \ref{tab:cosmos_classifications} lists the BIC values for both SNe Ia and CCSN fits, but does not include the classification.
-Alternatively, Figure \ref{fig:mag_redshift} includes the classifications for illustrative purposes (for targets with at least two filters in a single epoch).
-This is intentional because classifications, in most cases, were made with just a single epoch of data.
-Single epoch classifications have a number of limitations and should be treated carefully for any future rate studies.
+Table \ref{tab:cosmos_classifications} lists the reduced $\chi^2$ values for both SNe Ia and CCSN fits.
+We do not include any fits where the degrees of freedom are $\leq0$ (i.e., there are fewer photometry points than light-curve parameters).
+We also do not include any reduced $\chi^2 > 5$~because these fits did not converge with our model library.
+The majority of the SNe are unclassifiable.
+Figure \ref{fig:mag_redshift} includes preliminary classifications for illustrative purposes, where a classification is assigned to the lowest reduced $\chi^2$.
+Even so, single epoch classifications have a number of limitations and should be treated carefully for any future rate studies.
 DeCoursey et al. (in prep) provide a detailed description of these limitations using the JADES sample.
-We stress that while we cannot consider any single classification in our sample to be correct, the relative trends and rates in \ref{fig:mag_redshift} should be informative.
-A detailed discussion on the rates are beyond the scope of this paper, but will be the focus of future papers on this sample.
+A detailed discussion on the COSMOS rates are beyond the scope of this paper, but will be the focus of future papers on this sample.